L3cr0f/pma_course/Labs/Lab_01.md

 We can see that an IP address is shown, an important network-based indicator.
 Also, the string _SADFHUHF_ could be the name of the mutex created by the malware.

-6. What network-based indicators could be used to find this malware on infected machines?
+**6. What network-based indicators could be used to find this malware on infected machines?**

 With basic static analysis techniques we can only get one network-based indicator, the IP address _127.26.152.13_.

-7. What would you guess is the purpose of these files?
+**7. What would you guess is the purpose of these files?**

 After the initial analysis is performed, we can perform some hypotheses regarding the samples: